Is Pomona Rocks Pay-For-Play?

 NO!
 Absolutely not.
-Real Rob Taylor is not and never will be pay-for-play.
+Pomona Rocks is not and never will be pay-for-play.

-One of my key motivations for setting up this podcast up to counter the ripoff that is pay-for-play.
-I’m grateful to all bands and artists who take part and I can categorically promise that they will never ever be asked to pay to have their tracks played.
+One of the key reasons that Pomona Rocks was created is to counter the ripoff that is pay-for-play.
+We’re grateful to all bands and artists who take part by contributing their music to the shows and we categorically promise that nobody will ever be asked to pay us to have their tracks included.

 What Gets Played?

-However, bear in mind that I need to make my shows listenable.
-Remember that listeners aren’t obliged to sit through the entirety of your 30-minute speedcore opus, and they probably won’t.
+We try to be as inclusive as possible while also making shows listenable.
+The idea of Pomona Rocks is to bring our listeners something that they’ve never heard So remember that listeners aren’t obliged to sit through the entirety of your 30-minute speedcore opus, and they probably won’t.

 The wider the audience we can get for the shows, the better it is for everyone who contributes.
-So although I’m all for art being challenging, if something is designed purely to offend, or is just plain abusive, it is very unlikely to get playlisted.
+Although we recognise that art can validly be challenging, if something is designed purely to offend – or is just plain abusive – it is very unlikely to get playlisted.

 I’ve submitted my music.
 Does that guarantee that it’ll be playlisted?

 Nope.
 But remember that if it doesn’t get played, it doesn’t mean it’s bad.
-As I create this show for the love of it (which means I don’t get paid) I can’t devote all of my time to listening to everything as soon as it comes in and producing tons of content.
-But if your track is not playlisted in the next show, don’t despair, as it may just be waiting to fit more beautifully into a future show.
-I’ll try my best to keep you informed.
+If your track is not playlisted in the next month’s shows, don’t despair, as it may just be waiting to fit more beautifully into a future show.

 I’m in a cover / tribute band.
 Will you play our stuff?